Learn what a bounce rate is, and how to improve it.

-If you have only one page on your site, Google Analytics doesn't register multiple pageviews unless visitors reload that page.
-As a result, single-page sites tend to have high bounce rates.
-To find out how people use this type of site, implement other content tracking methods, like Events.
+If you have only one page on your website, Google Analytics doesn't register multiple page views unless users reload that page.
+As a result, single-page websites tend to have high bounce rates.
+To find out how people use this type of website, implement other content tracking methods, like Events.

-If you're seeing a high bounce rate from a multiple-page site, check to see that you've added the tracking code to all your pages.
+If you're seeing a high bounce rate from a multiple page website, check to see that you've added the tracking code to all of your pages.
 See Verifying your setup for more information.

 If all your pages contain the tracking code but you're still seeing a high bounce rate, consider:

 - Optimising those pages so they correlate better with the search terms that bring users to your website, with ads you're running, or with keywords that you've purchased

 - Changing the ads or keywords to better reflect page content

 Experiment with site-wide changes to optimise your website, with Content Experiments.

 Other factors may be solely attributed to user behavior.
 For example, if a user bookmarks a page on your website, goes to it and leaves, then that's considered a bounce.

 Improve your bounce rate

 Because the design of your website and your Google Analytics implementation can affect your bounce rate, improving your bounce rate requires specific, custom changes to your website and setup.
 The bounce rate, and improving the bounce rate, is as individual as your business.